makedeb/makedeb-docs/mpr/using-the-mpr.md

-{% hint style="warning" %}
-The MPR currently requires version `5.0.0` or newer of makedeb.
-Currently, this means you'll need to use either the [beta or alpha](/makedeb/releases.md) release.
-{% endhint %}

 To use the MPR, you must first have [makedeb](/makedeb/intro.md) installed on your system.

 The MPR is also designed first and foremost for Debian systems, and there is thus no guarantee on usability for Arch-based distributions.